Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/NEW_README.md

 Clean the solution, rebuild the solution, and run it.
 The sample implements two distinct tasks: the onboarding of a new tenant and a basic Todo List CRUD operation.

+Ideally, you would want to have two Azure AD tenants so you can test the multi-tenant aspect of this sample.
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).

 #### Sign-in

 Users can only sign-in if their tenant had been onboarded.
-The sample will guide them for it, but it requires a **tenant admin account** to complete the onboarding process.
+The sample will guide them how to do so, but it requires a **tenant admin account** to complete the onboarding process.
 Once the admin have consented, all users from their tenant will be able to sign-in.

 #### Todo List

-Users from one tenant can't see todo items from another tenant.
+Users from one tenant can't see todo items from other tenants.
 They will be able to perform basic CRUD operations on todo items assigned to them.
 When editing a todo item, users can assign it to any other user from their tenant.
+The list of users is coming from Microsoft Graph, using the [Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

 ## About The code